stringparser/parth/readme.md

 ## documentation

+module.exports: `parth` constructor

 ````js
 var Parth = require('parth');
 ````

-`Parth` constructor.
-Takes no arguments.
+which takes no arguments
 ```js
 var parth = new Parth();
 ```

 ### parth.set(path)

-Set a string or array path
+Set a string

 _arguments_
-- `path` type `string` or `array`
+- `path` type `string`

 _return_
   - `regex` object with properties below
     - path: the input path sanitized
     - argv: normalized path vector
-    - def: number of default regexes used to set
+    - def: number of default regexes used for set
     - cust: number of custom regexes parsed for set

 `path` can contain any number of parameters(regexes) in the form